AI-ready Documentation

 Step 4: Test your chatbot against these articles

+The structural and accuracy audits tell you what the articles look like.
+The chatbot test tells you what happens when an AI actually tries to use them.
 Run a 20-question test for each article on the audit list.
-Generate five to ten plausible user questions per article (easier if the team already has a support ticket archive to pull queries from), then ask the chatbot each question and grade the answer on three dimensions:
+Generate five to ten plausible user questions per article, then ask the chatbot each question and grade the answer on three dimensions.

 1. Structural readiness.
 Average pass rate across the five structural checks from Step 2.
-Answer capsules, heading hierarchy, FAQ schema, data density, structured lists.

 2. Content accuracy.
 Percentage of green-scored articles from Step 3.
-How many articles have zero factual issues when checked against the live product?

 3. Chatbot performance.
 Average accuracy across the 20-question chatbot test from Step 4.
-How often does the bot return a correct, complete, well-cited answer?

 4. Content freshness.
 Percentage of top 20 articles updated within the last six months.
-The Knowledge-Centered Service (KCS) methodology benchmarks knowledge article useful life at roughly six months.
+The Knowledge-Centered Service methodology benchmarks knowledge article useful life at roughly six months.

 5. Citation density.
 Average count of external citations with named sources per 500 words across the top 20.
-Higher density means more anchor points for LLM retrieval.

 6. Screenshot currency.
 Percentage of screenshots in the top 20 that accurately represent the current UI.
 This is often the lowest-scoring factor for teams shipping weekly.